zhangyuliang1994/crazycattle3d/README_EN.md

 ## Project Overview

 Crazy Cattle 3D is a physics-based 3D action game that runs directly in browsers without downloads.
-This project is the official website for the game, now expanded into a multi-game platform offering 7 different types of browser games.
+This project is the official website for the game, now expanded into a multi-game platform offering multiple different types of browser games.

 ## About the Game